Premier League: Managers

 I have never known this level before.
 Of course, there are managers in Germany, Italy, and Spain, but in the Premier League, these are the best managers, the elite managers.
 The quality, the preparation.
 The level is so high.

 — Pep Guardiola, on the quality of managers of Premier League teams.

 Managers in the Premier League are involved in the day-to-day running of the team, including the training, team selection and player acquisition.
 Their influence varies from club-to-club and is related to the ownership of the club and the relationship of the manager with fans.
 Managers are required to have a UEFA Pro Licence which is the final coaching qualification available, and follows the completion of the UEFA 'B' and 'A' Licences.
 The UEFA Pro Licence is required by every person who wishes to manage a club in the Premier League on a permanent basis (i.e., more than 12 weeks, the amount of time an unqualified caretaker manager is allowed to take control).
 Caretaker appointments are managers that fill the gap between a managerial departure and a new appointment.
 Several caretaker managers have gone on to secure a permanent managerial post after performing well as a caretaker, including Paul Hart at Portsmouth, David Pleat at Tottenham Hotspur and Ole Gunnar Solskjær at Manchester United.

+Former Arsenal manager Arsène Wenger is the longest-serving manager in Premier League history.

-Arsène Wenger is the longest-serving manager, having been in charge of Arsenal in the Premier League from 1996 to his departure at the conclusion of the 2017–18 season, and holds the record for most matches managed in the Premier League with 828, all with Arsenal.
+Arsène Wenger is the Premier League's longest-serving manager, having been in charge of Arsenal from 1996 to his departure at the conclusion of the 2017–18 season, and holds the record for most matches managed in the Premier League with 828.
 He broke the record set by Alex Ferguson, who had managed 810 matches with Manchester United from the Premier League's inception to his retirement at the end of the 2012–13 season.
-Ferguson was in charge of Manchester United from November 1986 until his retirement at the end of the 2012–13 season, meaning he was manager for the last five years of the old Football League First Division and all of the first 21 seasons of the Premier League.
+Ferguson was in charge of Manchester United from November 1986 until the end of the 2012–13 season, meaning he was manager for the last five years of the old Football League First Division and all of the first 21 seasons of the Premier League.

-Notably, since its creation the Premier League has never been won by an English manager.

 There have been several studies into the reasoning behind, and effects of, managerial sackings.
 Most famously, Sue Bridgewater of the University of Liverpool and Bas ter Weel of the University of Amsterdam, performed two separate studies which helped to explain the statistics behind managerial sackings.
 Bridgewater's study found clubs generally sack their managers upon dropping below an average of one point per match.

-Former Arsenal manager Arsène Wenger is the longest-serving manager in Premier League history.